jckuester/weather-station/README.md

 <p>
  <img src="img/gauges.png" alt="Grafana dashboard">
  <em>Figure 2: Grafana dashboard showing an overview of current
- temperatures and humidities around the house as well as the status of alerts.</em>
+ temperatures and humidities around the house as well as the status of alerts (e.g., I want to get notified whether my piano is too cold or humid, so I can assure it stays longer tuned).</em>
 </p>

 <p>
  <img src="img/fridge.png" alt="Fridge temperature and humidity (last 24h)">
- <em>Figure 3: Temerperature and humidity of the fridge within the last 24h.</em>
+ <em>Figure 3: Temperature and humidity of the fridge within the last 24h (the upper red line defines a threshold of
+ 9° Celsius; so if the fridge gets too warm I get notified in Slack).</em>
 </p>

 <p>
  <img src="img/humidity.png" alt="Humidity inside (last 24h)">
- <em>Figure 4: Humidity inside rooms and piano (the upper red line defines a threshold;
+ <em>Figure 4: Humidity inside rooms and piano.</em>
- crossing it raises an alert in Slack).</em>
 </p>

 This is an opinionated (and affordable) setup to measure and log temperature and humidity around the house.
 Opinionated because I like Go, Prometheus, and Grafana.
 Affordable because each sensor costs around 10 Euros.

-So, in a nutshell, this repo offers you a prometheus exporter for 433 MHz temperature/humidity sensors, where signals are received via an Arduino ([with this software flashed to it](https://github.com/pimatic/homeduino#flashing)) connected to the Raspberry Pi.
+So, in a nutshell, this repo offers you a prometheus exporter for 433 MHz temperature/humidity sensors, where signals are received via an Arduino ([with this software flashed to it](https://github.com/pimatic/homeduino#flashing)) connected to a Raspberry Pi.

 Happy measuring!